|

 The alert card should be used when your partner makes a call that has an unexpected meaning.
 The rules are quite complex but, if you follow the following four rules, you are unlikely to go far wrong:

-1. Do not alert any bids above the level of 3NT, unless it is an opening bid (and artificial).
+- Do not alert any bids above the level of 3NT, unless it is an artificial suit bid in the first round of the auction.

-2. If you think your opponents willunderstand your partner's bid to mean something different to what you and your partner understand it to mean, then use the alert card.
+- If you think your opponents will understand your partner’s bid to mean something different to what you and your partner understand it to mean, then use the alert card.

 For any other double, you should use the alert card.